Sorbet Nails Are Quite Literally The Coolest Summer Manicure Trend

 Rhubarb & Custard

-Why pick just one color when you can wear two?
+Why pick just one colour when you can wear two?
 This strawberry milk and lemon sorbet fade created by nail artist Ramon Duran is utterly delicious.

 Strawberry Sorbet